mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 )
 ```

-**Note:** Review the "Avoiding skipping over data" section for an important note about the columns you're configuring.
+**Note:** Make sure to read the "Deterministic keysets" and "Indexing" sections for important notes about configuring keysets.

 ## Common patterns